Emmacharleswilson/Pub-Quiz/README.md

 The quiz is made up of the following:
 - Two progress items (question & score counts), which remain at the top of the quiz on opposite sides of the page so the user can see their progress.
 - Question, this is dynamically created each time a new question is generated but always remains in the centre of the screen.
-- Answer buttons, these are styled in opposite colours to the other buttons featured.
-They have been designed in this way to create a clear difference so that users aren't confused.
+- Answer buttons, these are styled in a simple way to highlight the answer choices.
+The border colour will change on the user answering correctly or incorrectly.

-#### *Sound toggle button*
-After adding the sound effects for a right/wrong answer I decided that to further enhance the user experience there should be a control for this on the page.
-Using a favicon mute & sound icon (that change when clicked), I added a JavaScript function to mute or unmute the sound.

 ### End page
-#### *Blinking title*
-I wanted to animate this heading in a familiar 'game' way as I felt this would further engage the user and clearly indicate the game is over.

 #### *Save score form*
 For the user to save their score to the High Scores page they need to input their username and click save, this is done using a form made up of a text input and submit button.

-#### *Nav buttons*
-Unlike the other pages, this page doesn't feature a navbar as I felt buttons directly under the form would indicate to the user they needed to do something to move on from this page.
+On clicking save the user will be directed to the High Scores Page.

 ### High Scores
 #### *High Scores Leaderboard*
 The High Scores Leaderboard is an `ul` element, it has been styled to remain in the centre of the screen to allow for better responsivity.
-The scores in this list are generated in `high-scores.js` using local storage.
+The scores in this list are generated in `highscores.js` using local storage.

 ---
 ## Technologies Used